Affine Body Revolute Joint External Force

 Attributes

 On the joint geometry (1D simplicial complex), on edges (one edge per joint).
-The edge inherits all linking and state fields of the base Affine Body Revolute Joint: l_geo_id, r_geo_id, l_inst_id, r_inst_id, strength_ratio, angle, init_angle, and optional l_position0, l_position1, r_position0, r_position1 when created via Local create_geometry.
+Linking and state fields are inherited from the base Affine Body Revolute Joint.
+The fields owned by this constitution are:

 external_torque: \(\tau\) in the formulae above, scalar torque around the joint axis (one per edge)external_torque/is_constrained: enables (1) or disables (0) the external torque